New & Used Jeep Compass: In Depth

 The Compass has a few neat standard features, including rear load-bay speakers that drop down from the open tailgate to turn the car into a sort of mobile stereo.
 Its very extensive options list includes Bluetooth connectivity, Sirius Satellite Radio, 18-inch wheels, all-terrain tires, a moonroof, and an upgraded audio system with six-disc CD changer.
 A remote start system and an automatic climate control system are now also offered.

 The Compass continued into 2012 and 2013 essentially unchanged, with changes for the 2014 Jeep Compass including a new front-end look and the new six-speed automatic.
-Chrysler parent Fiat had planned to axe the aging model, but now will keep it in the lineup until a suitable replacement can be made for both it and the Patriot.
+Chrysler parent Fiat had planned to axe the aging model, but now will keep it in the lineup for at least another year, until a single model replaces both it and the Patriot.